 The Golden Retriever

-Golden retrievers are intelligent large-breed dogs, often used as gun dogs, search-and-rescue dogs, and detection dogs.
-They are often trained as disability assistance dogs because of their gentle and loving nature and their desire to be with people.
+Golden retrievers are intelligent, large-breed dogs, oftentimes used as gun dogs, search-and-rescue dogs, and detection dogs.
+They are also trained as disability assistance dogs because of their gentle and loving nature and their desire to be with people.

 Golden retrievers love the water!
 It’s quite common for them to seek out water and go for a dip.